 Horse properties on the rural urban fringe

 A best practice environmental guide for keeping horses.
 This guide provides practical advice on how to protect and improve the natural environment on and around horse properties and gives practical advice on caring for horses.
-It provides insight into land and water management issues commonly encountered on properties where horses are kept and techniques for minimising the environmental impact of these properties (horse0489.pdf, 809KB).
-About this publication.
+It provides insight into land and water management issues commonly encountered on properties where horses are kept and techniques for minimising the environmental impact of these properties.

 Property management plan

 A template or framework for environmental management designed to assist property or business owners to develop a plan without in-depth knowledge of natural resource management or environmental protection and enhancement.
 The template draws on a wide range of related publications and resources.
-Information provided in the management plan and references at the end of this guide provide valuable assistance in the preparation of a property management plan (plan04108.pdf, 940KB).
-About this publication.
+Information provided in the management plan and references at the end of this guide provide valuable assistance in the preparation of a property management plan.

 Land use on the urban rural fringe is very diverse and continues to change over time.
 Similarly, the range in lot sizes within rural areas is diverse with land use activities ranging from poultry and intensive horticulture to rural residential properties and hobby farms.

-This audit guidebook and protocol for rural businesses and rural residential properties provides guidance to council officers and environmental professionals in NSW in conducting environmental assessments on rural properties and/or business operations and provides information on what a council officer should look for when carrying out an assessment (enviroassess04107.pdf, 870KB).
-About this publication.
+This audit guidebook and protocol for rural businesses and rural residential properties provides guidance to council officers and environmental professionals in NSW in conducting environmental assessments on rural properties and/or business operations and provides information on what a council officer should look for when carrying out an assessment.